Samick Sage Accessories: Essential Equipment for Your Bow in 2024

 I can fit a total of nine arrows comfortably (that is, I can put three arrows in each tube, and even if the arrows have feather vanes they won’t rub up against each other and damage each other), and I can fit a total of 18 arrows if I pack them in (but that may not be a good idea for feather-vane arrows, but would probably be fine for plastic-vaned arrows).

 I’ve yet to find “the perfect quiver”—back quivers spill when you bend over, hip quivers bounce around when you walk, and I’ve never seen a bow mounted quiver for a recurve (although I’m sure they’re out there).
 I’ve found the Easton hip quiver is a good solid bet.
+Once you start getting more serious, make sure you check out the LEGEND XT420 Archery Field Quiver.
+This has a little more fit and finish than the Easton and was what I upgraded to once I started competing with my recurve bow.
+You’ll see a ton of these at your local range.

 A Bow Case to Protect and Transport Your Gear

 This just makes life a whole lot easier.
 I used to lug my gear around in my backpack, but that was an incredible hassle (and it was probably dangerous).
-If you’re going to get a bow and a set of arrows, it’s a very, very good idea to have the right equipment to transport them around (and, this probably goes without saying, but if you’re actually going to travel with a bow and arrow—that is, fly someplace—you’ll need legitimate storage equipment, and it’ll need to be airline-approved).
+If you’re going to get a recurve bow and a set of arrows, it’s a very, very good idea to have the right equipment to transport them around (and, this probably goes without saying, but if you’re actually going to travel with a bow and arrow—that is, fly someplace—you’ll need legitimate storage equipment, and it’ll need to be airline-approved).

 I like the Vista Traveler Takedown Case.